[icon]

 15. The textConfig.py file allows additional appearance and behavior to be customized

-16. Mac OpenDoc and ReopenApp events are handled to open files and new edit windows
+16. macOS OpenDoc and ReopenApp UI events open files and new edit windows

 17. This document was written as a new user guide, aimed at PyEdit's end-users